 The student should be talking at least three quarters of the time.
 If that's not the case then you need to redress the balance.
 You are here to listen, not to talk.
 Sometimes the conversation may lapse into silence.
-Try not to give in to the urge to fill the gap, but rather wait until the student does so.
-This can often lead to them exploring their feelings more deeply.
+Try not to give in to the urge to fill the gap, count to 10 in your head!
+This allows the pupil to think through what they want to say and encourages them to fill the silence and lead to them exploring their feelings more deeply.
 Of course, you should interject occasionally, perhaps with questions to the student to explore certain topics they've touched on more deeply, or to show that you understand and are supportive.
 Don't feel an urge to over-analyse the situation or try to offer answers.
 This all comes later.
 For now your role is simply one of supportive listener.
 So make sure you're listening!